top of page

 Ingredients necessary for large hail :

-The ingredients necessary for large hail most often include the ones necessary to produce organized convection which are instability, moisture, lift and vertical wind shear.
-Since supercell storms are known to be prolific hail producers, identifying pre-convective environments that specifically favor supercell formation is also usually quite useful.
+The primary ingredients necessary for the production of large hail are often also the ones necessary for the production of "organized" convection.
+Those are : instability, moisture, lift and vertical wind shear.
+Since supercell storms are known to be prolific hail producers, identifying pre-convective environments that specifically favor supercell formation is usually very useful.
+This is often attributed to the fact that the presence of a mesocyclonic circulation within a thunderstorm cell increases updraft speeds via storm-scale pressure perturbations.
+Updraft speeds can sometimes increase by as much as a factor of 2.

 Furthermore, the following specific atmospheric ingredients are known to favor large hail in severe convective storms including supercells :